 - It is recommended to set replication setting to Read-access geo-redundant storage (RA-GRS)

-Next, you need to grant the Power BI service a reader role in your created storage account.
-It's a built-in role, so the steps are straightforward.
+Next, you need to grant the Power BI service reader and data access roles in your created storage account.
+They are both built-in roles, so the steps are straightforward.

 Follow the steps in Assign a built-in RBAC role.

 In the Add role assignment window, select the Reader and Data Access role.
 Then use search to locate the Power BI Service application.
 Repeat the same steps for the Storage Blob Data Owner role, and assign the role to both the Power BI Service and Power BI Premium applications.

 Allow at least 30 minutes for permission for propagate to Power BI from the portal.
 Any time you change permissions in the portal, allow 30 minutes for those permissions to be reflected in Power BI.

 Connect your Azure Data Lake Storage Gen2 to Power BI

 Once you've set up your Azure Data Lake Storage Gen2 account in the Azure portal, you connect it to Power BI in the Power BI admin portal.
 You also manage Power BI dataflow storage in the Dataflow storage settings section of the Power BI admin portal.
 For guidance on launching and basic use, see How to get to the admin portal for detailed information.